bltavares/actions/README.md

 ![Example: fix using review comment](./docs/fix-using-review-comment.png)

-The even **only** works on Review comments, not on regular PR comments.
+The event **only** works on Review comments, not on regular PR comments.

 This is a limitation of the information provided on the event payload, which Review comments are run on the PR context, while regular comments on the PR are